← Back

 Blitzit — the right one

 Blitzit gave me a take-home assignment.
 I solved it.
 Did the interview.
 Got the offer.
 Now I work as a full-stack software developer — the kind of work I'd been doing for years, except now it's the job title too.
-I integrated Asana's two-way sync from scratch, built a map server, implemented a notification system with BullMQ and Redis queues, debugged and improved the Notion and Google Calendar integrations, and continue to ship complex features every week.
+I integrated Asana's two-way sync from scratch, built an MCP server, implemented a notification system with BullMQ and Redis queues, debugged and improved the Notion and Google Calendar integrations, and continue to ship complex features every week.

 The exit